BEST FULL BODY WORKOUT

 BARBELL HIP THRUST

 Many people suffer from what we call ‘glute amnesia’ in their glute workouts, never driving the hinge using the appropriate lower body muscles.
-The Barbell Hip Thrust exercise helps remedy that because it’s driven solely by a hinge.
+The Barbell Hip Thrust exercise helps remedy that because it’s driven solely by a hinge, and will help ensure the focus on glutes and achieving those glute gains.

 BARBELL BENCH PRESS